Structure of accessibility classes: Proof of Theorem

 \begin{proposition} Let $f:M\to M$ be a dynamically coherent partially hyperbolic diffeomorphism.
 Let $\phi$ be uniformly smooth along the leaves of $\mathcal{F}^{c}$ and $\mathcal{F}^{u}$ in a neighborhood of $x\in M$, then $\phi$ is uniformly smooth along the leaves of $\mathcal{F}^{cu}$ in a neighborhood of $x$ \end{proposition} \begin{proof}

 This follows from Journ\'e's Theorem proof.
-A more detailed and reader friendly proof may be found in \cite{KatokNitica2009}, Section 3, Preparatory results from analysis, and in particular, Section 3.3.
+A more detailed and reader-friendly proof may be found in \cite{KatokNitica2009}, Section 3, Preparatory results from analysis, and in particular, Section 3.3.
 Journ\'e's Theorem. \end{proof}

-So, in order to finish the proof, the only thing left is to show that the immersions of the sets $BC(x)$ are uniformly smooth along the leaves of $\mathcal{F}^{c}$ in a neighborhood of each $x\in M$.
+So, in order to finish the proof of Theorem \ref{mteo:differentiability.AC}, the only thing left is to show that the immersions of the sets $BC(x)$ are uniformly smooth along the leaves of $\mathcal{F}^{c}$ in a neighborhood of each $x\in M$.
 This is proved in the following proposition:

 \begin{proposition} The immersions of $BC(x)$ are uniformly smooth along the center leaves of $\mathcal{F}^{c}$. \end{proposition}

 \begin{proof} For each $y\in BC(x)$, call $C(y)=BC(x)\cap W^{c}_{\eps}(y)$.
 Now $C(y)$ is the image of $C(x)$ by the composition of the local stable holonomy restricted to $W^{cs}(x)$ and the local unstable holonomy restricted to $W^{cu}(y)$.
 Since the local stable and unstable holonomies are uniformly $C^{1}$ when restricted to each center stable and center unstable leaves respectively, then $y\mapsto C(y)$ is uniformly $C^{1}$ in a neighborhood of $x$. \end{proof}